 I just got off the phone with an old friend – a musician – who called in a panic.
 He was beside himself and for a moment I thought maybe disaster had struck.
-Once he settled down enough to talk calmly, he admitted he had just won more than a $100 million dollars in the lottery.
+Once he settled down, he admitted that he had just won more than a $100 million dollars in the lottery.
 “Dude – your problems are over!”
 I said.
 “Now you can play your music and enjoy your life!”
 “No!” he said “I have no idea how to do this and you’ve got to help me!”
 “You know something about money.
 I don’t have a clue!”
 I was astonished!
-This guy had just received a gift we all dream about but he was not ready for it!
+This guy had just received a prize we all covet t but he was not ready for it!

 If you come from a family with no wealth tradition and are unsure how to proceed here’s some practical advice:

 First – Keep the news within your immediate family for a time

 You need time to process the changes your new life circumstances will bring, including the emotions it engenders.
 The onslaught of people coming at you seeking to help you or to receive help from you will be heavy and you need time and a means to process it.